FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Assign the predefined Billing Account Administrator role to Mahesh.
 Create a project budget.
 Configure billing alerts to be sent to the Project Owner.
 Use resource quotas to cap how much money can be spent.
 _(Incorrect.
 Use groups with IAM to simplify management.
 Billing Alerts should be sent to the Billing Administrator.)_

--Use the predefined Billing Account Administrator role for the Billing Administrator group, and assign Mahesh to the group.
+**-Use the predefined Billing Account Administrator role for the Billing Administrator group, and assign Mahesh to the group.
 Create a project budget.
 Configure billing alerts to be sent to the Billing Administrator.
-Use resource quotas to cap how many resources can be deployed.
+Use resource quotas to cap how many resources can be deployed.**
+_(Correct!
+Use groups with IAM to simplify management.
+Billing Alerts should be sent to the Billing Administrator.
+Quotas are based on the number of resources, such as instances or CPU, not budget.)_

 -Assign the predefined Billing Account Administrator role to Mahesh.
 Create a project budget.
 Configure billing alerts to be sent to the Billing Administrator.
 Use resource quotas to cap how many resources can be deployed.